 I followed the markers through the forest until they led me to this very spot where the peak of a majestic mountain loomed before me.
-At this point the trail faded and gave way to an open field so I continued walking knowing the cabin had to be close by.
+At this point, the trail faded and gave way to an open field so I continued walking knowing the cabin had to be close by.
 I may or may not have gotten kind of lost and ended up in front of a church rather than a cabin (okay, yes that did happen), but I eventually stumbled upon a French hiker who pointed me in the right direction.

-When I finally did reach Cabana Dochia, my home for the night, I bought a fresh bottle of iced tea, found a cozy dip in the hill, and pulled out my Kindle to unwind.
+When I finally did reach Cabana Dochia, my home for the night, I bought a fresh bottle of iced tea, found a cosy dip in the hill, and pulled out my Kindle to unwind.
 I then proceeded to fall asleep within seconds.
-I’m not sure how long I was out for, but it was a well deserved nap after a long day of hiking.
+I’m not sure how long I was out for, but it was a well-deserved nap after a long day of hiking.
 If it hadn’t been for the next batch of hikers stirring me awake, I probably could have slept there all afternoon.

 The rest of the afternoon was pretty low key.
 We all hung around the cabin, either playing with the owner’s dogs or gazing at the mountains…and then it was time for some more hiking!

 After eating a hearty meal, part of our group set out again to do a sunset hike.
 (Yes, I surprised myself too.)
-This was a much shorter 45 minute trek that took us out to a peak where we watched the sun put on a magical display of pale pinks and golds.
+This was a much shorter 45-minute trek that took us out to a peak where we watched the sun put on a magical display of pale pinks and golds.